 Write the question "What are children's rights?" on a whiteboard or flipchart.

-Ask children to share what they know already about children's rights.
-(You may want to keep this list and add to it throughout your OutRight activities as children gain understanding.)
+Ask the young people to share what they know already about children's rights.
+Invite a volunteer to scribe a list of answers.
+You may want to keep this list and add to it throughout your OutRight activities as young people gain understanding.

-Explain rights are promises to make sure people have the things they need.
-Everyone in the world has rights as a person (these are called human rights), but children also have their own specific rights because they need certain things to make sure they're protected and listened to.
+Explain: Rights are promises to make sure people have the things they need.
+Everyone, everywhere in the world has rights as a person (these are called human rights), but children and young people also have their own specific rights because they need particular things to make sure that they grow up well and live a full life.
+[See the full introduction notes for more].

-Ask what do you think might be some of the things that children need to be well and grow?
+Ask: What do you think are some of the things that children and young people need to be well and grow?
 (Prompt: food, medicine, shelter, home, etc.)